 About 50 % of injuries to the anterior cruciate ligament occur together with injury to other structures inside the knee, which include articular cartilage, meniscus, and other ligaments.
 Injured ligaments are viewed as “sprains” and therefore are graded on the basis severity.

-• Grade 1 Sprains.
-The ligament is mildly damaged in a Grade 1 Sprain.
-It is often slightly stretched, but remains capable to ensure the knee joint is stable.
+• Grade 1 Sprains – usually only mildly damaged.
+The ligament is often slightly stretched, but remains capable to ensure the knee joint is stable.

-• Grade 3 Sprains.
-This kind of sprain is most frequently known as complete tear of the ligament.
-The ligament has become separated into two pieces, resulting in the knee joint being unstable.
+• Grade 3 Sprains – known as complete tear.
+The ligament has become separated into two pieces.
+Resulting in the knee joint being unstable.

 Cause of Anterior Cruciate Ligament sprains

-The anterior cruciate ligament is often injured in the following ways:
+Injury to the anterior cruciate can happen in the following ways:

 • Changing direction rapidly